impratiksingh/DataScientistNanoDegree/1. Introduction to Data Science/Project - Write a Data Science Blog Post/README.md

 ## Installation

 The associated Jupyter Notebook can be executed with Anaconda installation.
-Python 3+ would be suitable.
+Python 3+ would be suitable. geopandas will be required plotting geographical maps.

 ## Project Motivation